 American Foreign Policy Council spokesmen regularly give testimony before Congress as well as commentary on Fox News, CNN, MSNBC, BBC and other news channels.
 C-SPAN has covered AFPC’s public conferences on Missile Defense and other topics.

-Before founding AFPC, Mr. Pirchner served in the U.S. Senate as Director of Legislation for Senator Roger Jepsen (R-IA) and Legislative Assistant to Senator Chuck Grassley (R-IA) current Chairman of the U.S. Senate Judiciary Committee.
+Before founding AFPC, Mr. Pirchner served in the U.S. Senate as Director of Legislation for Senator Roger Jepsen (R-IA) and Legislative Assistant to Senator Chuck Grassley (R-IA).